OpenSDN-io/docs/tungsten-fabric-operator/testing-and-debugging-opensdn-operator.rst

 .. warning::

-    All of the machine configs play part in proper configuration of Tungsten Fabric networking and should not be changed on production environment.
+    All of the machine configs play part in proper configuration of OpenSDN networking and should not be changed on production environment.
     All below tests should be done only on development/test setups.

 Edit nm-stop service in 10-worker-nm-stop-service machineconfig by adding at the end of spec.storage.files.contents.source ``%20%23%20TEST``